PierreSenellart/provsql/doc/TODO/lessons-from-prob-exercises.md

 # Lessons from a probability-exercise feasibility study

-This file records the actionable items a survey of ~20 standard textbook probability exercises surfaced in ProvSQL's random-variable surface: one bug, one gap, one new feature, and one reinforcement of an existing roadmap item.
+This file records the actionable items two surveys of ~20 standard textbook probability exercises each surfaced in ProvSQL's random-variable surface: a bug, a gap, new features, reinforcements of existing roadmap items, and three design calls on how to close family / density gaps.
 It is a **to-do** document, not user documentation.

-The exercises were drawn from standard university problem sets (Emory Math Center's discrete-distribution set; the UT-Austin M362K final-practice set for continuous random variables).
+The exercises were drawn from standard university problem sets: Emory Math Center's discrete-distribution set and the UT-Austin M362K final-practice set (first batch); the UConn probability workbook ch.
+7, a Bayes' theorem problem set, Peter Dunn's *Theory of Statistical Distributions*, and Calcworkshop's Weibull/lognormal examples (second batch).
 Every "works" and "fails" claim below was executed against **ProvSQL 1.11.0-dev on PostgreSQL 18** in throwaway databases; psql output is verbatim.

 Where a lesson reinforces an item already on the roadmap, this file points at that item in [`continuous_distributions.md`](continuous_distributions.md)